ohdamnitsnikki/card_game/README.md

   ### Testing
   * This page is tested on androids and iphones with the style it's informed to, it works in firefox, chrome but not in explorer.
   * Page changes size on elemtents to receive good UX no mather the screen.
-  * The secons P element in rules that informs the user that they can play with keys aswell is hidden on smaller screens since the users keyboard isn't shown while playing on a smartphone.
+  * The second P element in rules that informs the user that they can play with keys aswell is hidden on smaller screens since the users keyboard isn't shown while playing on a smartphone.
   * Page is tested to see if all function is working.
   * Start button is the only button enable when entering the page.
   * Start button disables after being used to make the user make a game guess, the up and down buttons are insead enabled at this point.